muratk5n/thirdwave/en/README.md

 ---

 Now that ppl got the message rate increases are here to stay, the market tanked.
-Whatz gon happen to the poor sucka who bought in thinking you always "buy the dip"?
+But whatz gon happen to the poor sucka who bought in thinking you always "buy the dip"?
 He dead.

 ---